united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/azure/connecting-united-manufacturing-hub-with-azure-iot-hub/index.md

 ## Tutorial

+In this tutorial we are leveraging the fact that Azure IoT Hub is nothing but a MQTT broker with benefits (e.g., device management or REST API).
+We will therefore create a connection via MQTT.

 ### Prerequisites

 - Basic knowledge about [IT / OT](/docs/getting-started/understanding-the-technologies/), [Azure](/docs/concepts/integration-with-azure/) and the [difference between symmetric and asymmetric encryption](/docs/tutorials/general/symmetric-asymmetric-encrption/)
 - You should have one instance of IoT Hub running and one device created with asymmetric encryption.
 You can follow [our tutorial for setting up Azure IoT Hub](/docs/tutorials/azure/setting-up-azure-iot-hub/).
 - By default Microsoft recommends using symmetric encryption as it is more easier to implement, but they say themselves that asymmetric encryption is more secure.
 If you are using symmetric encryption (Username / Password authentification, no certificates) there might be some steps that are different for you
 - All information for your Azure IoT Hub device ready:
-- - Hostname of the Azure IoT Hub: e.g., contoso-test.azure-devices.net
+ - Hostname of the Azure IoT Hub: e.g., contoso-test.azure-devices.net
-- - Device ID: e.g., factory3
+ - Device ID: e.g., factory3
-- - (symmetric) Username: e.g., contoso-test.azure-devices.net/factory3/?api-version=2018-06-30
+ - (symmetric) Username: e.g., contoso-test.azure-devices.net/factory3/?api-version=2018-06-30
-- - (symmetric) Password / SAS Token: e.g., SharedAccessSignature sr=contoso-test......
+ - (symmetric) Password / SAS Token: e.g., SharedAccessSignature sr=contoso-test......
-- - (asymmetric) Certificate files
+ - (asymmetric) Certificate files
 - Furthermore, we recommend having access to Azure IoT Hub and the Device Explorer to verify whether the connection worked.

 ### Option 1: using Node-RED